JB63134/bash_h/README.md

 ------------------------------------------------------------------------------------------------------------------

-📦 h — A Buggy Bash help tool
+📦 h — A Bash help tool

 h is very BASH specific, and Debian specific.
 Should work on Debian based distributions like Ubuntu, and Linux Mint.